 Teaching and Learning Services (TLS) utilizes a range of educational professionals to provide a single place to connect faculty, instructors, TAs, graduate students and tutors with services and resources related to teaching and learning.
 The TLS group includes information professionals from the library (liaison librarians), learning technologists, IT professionals, instructional designers, and project coordinators.
 Services include pedagogical and instructional design consultations, assistance with course management systems, guidance on integrating online learning technologies, and collaboration on innovative education grants.
 If you aren't sure where to go or what to do, TLS is a great place to start.
-Email: tls@engr.wisc.edu Website: http://wendt.engr.wisc.edu/teaching and learning services.html or Telephone: (608) 265-1178
+Email: tls@engr.wisc.edu or Telephone: (608) 265-1178